Joliet Catholic school teacher fired, charged with grooming after video leads to investigation

 Jeremy M. Hylka was charged with traveling to meet a child and grooming, according to Joliet police.

+Publically, Hylka was a former youth minister, father and teacher, and passionate about the weather.
+He even appeared in videos for the Joliet Weather Center.

+But out of view of his students and parishioners, police say Hylka tried to solicit sex with children on the internet.

-Police said on Wednesday they were alerted to a Snapchat video they said showed inappropriate contact between an adult and a minor.
-They found that minor and interviewed them, and were given more video and text messages from the minor's Snapchat showing further inappropriate behavior, Joliet police said.
+Police said on Wednesday they were alerted to a Snapchat video they said possibly showed inappropriate contact with a minor by an independent group called Save Our Siblings.

+In part of the video that was sent to police, authorities say you can see Hylka running from a Joliet McDonald's Tuesday night after investigators say he realized he'd been caught in a setup by the independent organization.

+Police said Hylka had shown up to the McDonalds under the impression he was meeting a teenage boy for sex.

 Joliet police said the material was vetted and validated before multiple felony charges were filed by the Will County State's Attorney.

 An arrest warrant was issued for him Wednesday, but Hylka is not currently in custody.
-Police said they are actively searching for hi,.
+Police said they are actively searching for him.
+He will be held on $100,000 bond when he is taken into custody.

 Hylka worked at Saint Joseph Catholic School in Lockport, Saint Paul the Apostle Catholic Church in Joliet and the Cathedral of Saint Raymond Nonnatus in Joliet at the time of his arrest.